 THE ARCHIVE

 The literary magazine of The Means of Production.
-Every piece submitted to the Submission Fetish is read by three editors and audited in three layers — form, myth, and material stakes.
+Every piece submitted to the Submission Fetish receives three readings, filed separately, and is audited in three layers.
 The Archive does not ask whether the work is good.
 It asks what happens when it enters the room: what stories about reality must be true for this text to exist?

 ENTER THE ARCHIVE →The press: The Worst Words Worth the Work — the imprint publishing fiction that takes the machinery seriously.